Garfield Park (Chicago): Park history

 During the 1920s, a major addition was incorporated into Garfield Park: a grand, golden domed administration building for the West Park Commission designed by Michaelsen and Rognstad.

 Following the 1934 consolidation of the separate Chicago parks commissions into the Chicago Park District, the "Golden Dome" became the park's fieldhouse and center of recreational programs and activities.

 Despite additions and modifications in both landscape and buildings in Garfield Park, essential character-defining features such as historic roads and paths, buildings, structures, landforms, water features, and some plant materials still exist.
 Garfield Park remains as one of the best examples of William LeBaron Jenney's landscape architectural efforts in Chicago, and is a rich tapestry of the contributions of several nationally important designers, architects and artists.

 Historic features of Garfield Park include architectural landscaping (flower gardens, water court, bridges, lagoons, and the Conservatory); notable architecture (the Golden Dome fieldhouse); the bandshell (or "gazebo" as it is locally known), designed in 1896 by J. L. Silsbee; and the golf shelter building, attributable to prairie school architect Hugh Gardner and built in 1907.
 There are also a number of historic sculptures and statues within the park.

 Recreational features include baseball and soccer fields, tennis and basketball courts, a swimming pool, playgrounds and an ice skating rink.
 The Golden Dome houses an Olympic-sized gymnasium, gymnastic and fitness centers, boxing ring, and theater.
 Park patrons can participate in programs for everyone from senior citizens to pre-schoolers, including picnicking, outdoor concerts, and community festivals.

 Race track

-Located in the south of Garfield Park from 1896 and 1905 was a double-ring race track for horses and cyclists.
+Located in the south of Garfield Park from 1896 to 1905 was a double-ring race track for horses and cyclists.

 Conservatory

-The Garfield Park Conservatory, designed by landscape architect Jens Jensen in 1906-07, is a 4.5 acre greenhouse conservatory at the northwest corner of the park.
+The Garfield Park Conservatory, designed by landscape architect Jens Jensen in 1906–07, is a 4.5 acre greenhouse conservatory at the northwest corner of the park.